pizofreude/pizofreude-hashnode-blog-backup/clvqh1eid000008ih0p75e9pe.md

 **Project Title:** Building an Interactive Sales Dashboard for Improved Decision-Making at Cycling Superstores

 **Problem Statement:** Cycling Superstores lacked a centralized and user-friendly platform to analyze sales data.
-This made it difficult for executives to gain insights into sales performance across various metrics like product category, brand, store location, and customer demographics.
+This made it difficult for executives to gain insights into sales performance across various metrics like product category, brand, store location & customer demographics.

 **Data Sources:**

-* Relational Database: The project utilized data from Cycling Superstores' internal relational database containing sales transactions, customer information, product details, and store locations.
+* Relational Database: The project utilized data from Cycling Superstores' internal relational database containing sales transactions, customer information, product details & store locations.

 ### **2\.
 Methodology**

 The project involved the following steps:

-* **Data Acquisition:** SQL queries were written to extract relevant data from the relational database, including order details, customer information, product categories, brands, store locations, and sales rep IDs.
+* **Data Acquisition:** SQL queries were written to extract relevant data from the relational database, including order details, customer information, product categories, brands, store locations & sales rep IDs.

 * **Data Cleaning:** The extracted data was reviewed and cleaned in Excel to address any missing values, inconsistencies, or redundancies.

-* **Data Analysis:** Pivot tables and charts were used in Excel to analyze sales trends by year, month, state, store, brand, product category, customer, and sales rep.
+* **Data Analysis:** Pivot tables and charts were used in Excel to analyze sales trends by year, month, state, store, brand, product category, customer & sales rep.

 * **Data Visualization:**

-    * Excel: Charts like line charts, pie charts, and bar charts were created to present key sales insights in Excel.
+    * Excel: Charts like line charts, pie charts & bar charts were created to present key sales insights in Excel.

-    * Tableau: Interactive visualizations like line charts, map charts, pie charts, tree maps, and bar charts were developed in Tableau for a more dynamic and informative dashboard.
+    * Tableau: Interactive visualizations like line charts, map charts, pie charts, tree maps & bar charts were developed in Tableau Public for a more dynamic and informative dashboard.

 * **Dashboard Creation:**

-    * Excel: A basic sales dashboard was built in Excel, combining various charts with slicers to allow for interactive filtering by year, state, and store name.
+    * Excel: A basic sales dashboard was built in Excel, combining various charts with slicers to allow for interactive filtering by year, state & store name.

-    * Tableau: An interactive dashboard was created in Tableau, enabling executives to explore sales data by year, state, store, brand, product category, customer, and sales rep. Action filters were implemented to ensure all charts update dynamically based on user selections.
+    * Tableau: An interactive dashboard was created in Tableau, enabling executives to explore sales data by year, state, store, brand, product category, customer & sales rep. Action filters were implemented to ensure all charts update dynamically based on user selections.

 ### **3\.
 Results and Insights**